-If your periods have not begun 14 days after the embryo transfer, we will arrange a blood pregnancy test.
+Approximately 11 days after your transfer we will arrange a blood test to check for pregnancy.
+If the result is positive, your nurse will give you further instructions regarding next steps and medication.
+Your period might arrive prior to this, unfortunately that usually signifies that this cycle has not been successful.
+Please let your nurse know and they will guide your next steps.
 If hormone preparation is used you are not likely to bleed and an appointment will be made for a pregnancy test before any medication is stopped.